cloudera-cemea/telco-call-center-ai-demo/README.md

 3. **Wait for the AMP deployment process to finish:**
    - The deployment process will take a few minutes to complete.
 You can monitor the progress in the Cloudera Machine Learning workspace.
 The following assets will be deployed during the process:
-     - Population of demo data.
+     - Setup of demo data.
      - Model endpoint for sentiment analysis.
      - Model endpoint for LLM integration and customer information retrieval.
-     - Frontend aplication for user interaction with web speech API.
+     - Frontend aplication for user interaction with web speech API and model endpoints.

 4. **Access the application in your web browser:**
     - Once the deployment is complete, you can access the application by navigating to the URL provided in the Cloudera Machine Learning workspace.
 The frontend application will be accessible under Applications.